joolstorrentecalo/gitlab-foss/doc/development/merge_request_concepts/diffs/index.md

 `main`'s `HEAD` has only the `file_b` removal.
 The diff with such redundant changes is harder to review.

-To display an up-to-date diff we [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/27008) merge request diffs compared against `HEAD` of the target branch: the target branch is artificially merged into the source branch, then the resulting
+In order to display an up-to-date diff, in GitLab 12.9 we [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/27008) merge request diffs compared against `HEAD` of the target branch: the target branch is artificially merged into the source branch, then the resulting